 Sanchez Kane’s Defiant Garments Push Up Against The Political System

 Curated by “emotional chaos, and inherently unapologetic, Sanchez-Kane’s intimate presentation deftly put on display the designer’s childhood memories.
-Those memories manifested themselves in an artful collection full of imagination and edge with each look aided by her eccentric use of fabric and materials amid a structural concept.
-The runway cast made up entirely of Latin and Hispanic models, performed the designers inner dialogue on the runway.
+Those memories manifested themselves in an artful collection full of imagination with each look aided by her eccentric use of fabric and materials amid a structural concept.
+The runway cast made up entirely of Latin and Hispanic models, strived to perform the designers innermost dialogue on the runway.

 See our lineup of the Top 5 New York Fashion Week Men’s “New and Noteworthy” Spring 2018 Fashion Shows here.